euromkay/sandbox-tweeteor/README.md

 5. Change the address field in config to the IP address that the server will run on.
-6. If you are on a Unix-like system, set main.py, client.py, and clientrunner.sh as executable.
+6. If you are on a Unix-like system, set main.py, client.py, clientlauncher.sh, and clienttester.sh as executable.

 Usage
 -----

 1. Run main.py on the server computer.
-2. Run client.py on all the clients.
-If the clients are all on one computer (e.g. during testing), you can just run clientrunner.sh instead.
+2. Run clientlauncher.sh (if on Meteor), or clienttester.sh,
+   if you are testing on your laptop.
+If you are running on some other system, manually start client.py on each client.
 3. If you want to change the number of windows, their sizes, or other settings, edit config.